-This story was published on 27 August 2018.
+This story was first published on 27 August 2018.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Get Moving is an Empowering YOUth Initiatives (EYI) project offering intensive support to assist unemployed people aged 18-24 to relocate for work.